-Topical or oral drugs are highly effective (see Table: Drugs for Candidal Vaginitis).
+Topical or oral drugs are highly effective for candidal vaginitis (see table Drugs for Candidal Vaginitis Some Drugs for Candidal Vaginitis ).
 Adherence to treatment is better when a one-dose oral regimen of fluconazole 150 mg is used.
-Topical butoconazole, clotrimazole, miconazole, and tioconazole are available OTC.
+Topical butoconazole, clotrimazole, miconazole, and tioconazole are available over the counter.
 However, patients should be warned that topical creams and ointments containing mineral oil or vegetable oil weaken latex-based condoms.

 If symptoms persist or worsen during topical therapy, hypersensitivity to topical antifungals should be considered.